 Physical function and mobility are relevant to virtually all clinical indications and are significant determinants of an individual’s quality of life.
-Because of this, function and mobility are often assessed in clinical trials using subjective questionnaires or in clinic performance tests, but these assessments may not reflect a patient’s lived experience.
-Wearable sensors provide an opportunity to move assessments of function out into the real world to measure how patients feel and function in their own environments.
+Because of this, function and mobility are often assessed in clinical trials using subjective questionnaires or in-clinic performance tests, but these assessments may not reflect a patient’s lived experience.
+Wearable sensors provide an opportunity to move assessments of function into the real world to measure how patients feel and function in their everyday environments.

 In this blog, we examine the importance of physical function and mobility, review the drawbacks of current assessment methods and discuss the promise of wearable technology to provide comprehensive real-world measurements of these outcomes.

 Impairments in Physical Function and Mobility Increase the Risk for Poor Outcomes